Basic EU Law, A level, 7.5 credits

 Please see the Course Literature webpage for this course to know which books and other materials to buy or download in advance of our first course meeting.
 The course textbook is Robert Schütze, An Introduction to European Law, Second Edition (Cambridge University Press 2015), though you also need the EU's main Treaties and selected case law judgments, as described on the Course Literature page.
 We suggest that you order your copy of at least the main textbook immediately, so you are ready to begin reading before the course begins.
-A few copies of the textbook are also on reserve in the university's main library.
 The judgments we assign for you to analyze can be downloaded free of charge from the website of the European Union, http://eur-lex.europa.eu/homepage.html?locale=en.
-Which ones you need will be announced on Cambro before each seminar.

 Introduction & Registration

-The course starts with introduction and registration at 10:15 on Wednesday, January 17, 2018 in room TA305, in the House of Technical Science.
-Registration will be followed by the first lecture of the course at 13.15.
-In the unfortunate circumstance that you miss this first meeting due to illness or otherwise, but still intend to take the course, please contact me by e-mail on or before that day.
-Workgroups will be assigned as quickly as possible after registration, so we must have a final understanding of who will be attending the course.
+The course starts with introduction and registration at 13:15 on Monday, September 3, 2018 in room S304, in the House of Social Science.
+In the unfortunate circumstance that you miss this first meeting due to illness or otherwise, but still intend to take the course, you must contact me by e-mail on or before that day.

 If you have any problems or questions of an academic nature, you can email me at firstname.lastname@example.org.
-If you have questions or problems of an administrative nature, such as regarding your enrollment, you can email Katarina Lundqvist at email@example.com or you can call her at (+46) 090-786 88 28.
+If you have questions or problems of an administrative nature, such as regarding your enrollment, you can email Emma Lind at email@example.com you can call her at (+46) 090-786 64 35.
 Our offices are in the law department on the fifth floor of the Social Sciences building.